Berberis vulgaris

 Berberis vulgaris, also known as common barberry, European barberry or simply barberry, is a shrub in the genus Berberis native to the Old World.
 It produces edible but sharply acidic berries, which people in many countries eat as a tart and refreshing fruit.

 Description

 It is a deciduous shrub growing up to 4 m high.
-The leaves are small oval, 2–5 cm long and 1–2 cm broad, with a serrated margin; they are borne in clusters of 2–5 together, subtended by a three-branched spine 3–8 mm long.
+The leaves are small, oval, 2–5 cm long and 1–2 cm broad, with a serrated margin; they are borne in clusters of 2–5 together, subtended by a three-branched spine 3–8 mm long.

 The flowers are yellow, 4–6 mm across, produced on 3–6 cm long panicles in late spring.
 The fruit is an oblong red berry 7–10 mm long and 3–5 mm broad, ripening in late summer or autumn.
+Its fruit persists for an average of 29.2 days, and bears an average of 1.3 seeds per fruit.
+Fruits average 76% water, and their dry weight includes 6.5% carbohydrates and 1.2% lipids.

+Subspecies

+As of March 2024, Plants of the World Online accepted three subspecies: